Darkseid: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Darkseid's name is first invoked by a Parademon in Justice League #1.
 He is later mentioned again in Justice League #2, and in Justice League #3 Darkseid makes his first appearance in the series, seen in a vision by Victor Stone after he is injured by an exploding Mother Box.
 In the final pages of Justice League #4, Darkseid himself appears.
 In Justice League #5, the League confronts him but they are overpowered by him, when he severely hurts Superman with his Omega Beams and breaks Green Lantern's arm.
 Finally, in Justice League #6, Darkseid is driven out when Cyborg activates the invaders' Mother Boxes and Superman forces him through a boom tube.
-The incidents that occur in these issues make Darkseid the very first foe the newly formed League faces as a team.
+The incidents that occur in these issues make Darkseid the first foe the newly formed League faces as a team.
 The issue also reveals DeSaad and Steppenwolf, referring to Darkseid's daughter and their ceaseless search for her across countless worlds.
-Darkseid's daughter escapes containment in Justice League of America's Vibe #7 after the dampeners on her cage are temporarily disabled.
+Darkseid's daughter escapes containment in Justice League of America's Vibe after the dampeners on her cage are temporarily disabled.

-In the New 52 continuity, there is only one set of New Gods across the 52 Multiverse.
-So as Darkseid invades Prime Earth in Justice League, he sends his lieutenant Steppenwolf to do the same, with greater success, on Earth 2, resulting in the deaths of Batman, Superman, and Wonder Woman, and stranding Helena Wayne and Kara Zor-L on Prime Earth.
+In the New 52 continuity, there is only one set of New Gods across the multiverse.
+As Darkseid invades Prime Earth in Justice League, he sends Steppenwolf to do the same, with greater success, on Earth 2, resulting in the deaths of Batman, Superman, and Wonder Woman, and stranding Helena Wayne and Kara Zor-L on Prime Earth.
 Five years later, Darkseid once again invades Earth 2, which never fully recovered from his armies' earlier assault, and it is revealed that he and Highfather of New Genesis struck a deal allowing him the unchallenged right to invade Earth 2.